Practical example recording advance payments: Spanish legislation

 43000000 – Customers Customer X 610

-Recording the invoice collection
+Recording the invoice payment

 Ledger account Third party Debit Credit